telerik/kendo-ui-core/docs/api/javascript/ui/menu.md

 ### scrollable `Boolean|Object`

-If enabled, the Menu will display buttons that will scroll the menu items, when they cannot fit the Menu width or menu popups height.
-By default scrolling is disabled.
+If enabled, the Menu displays buttons that scroll the items when they cannot fit the width or the popups' height of the Menu.
+By default, scrolling is disabled.

+The following example demonstrates how to enable the scrolling functionality.

-#### Example - enable scrolling
+#### Example

     <ul id="menu" style="width:150px;">
         <li>Item 1</li>